 Completed or draft Mind Maps:

-Most importantly, the Mind Map can be converted into Nodes.
-Use the top ribbon command Create as Nodes or Cases (this command can also be accessed by right-clicking in the Mind Map).
-The structure of Sibling and Child relationships will be translated from the Mind Map to the newly-created Nodes.
-Floating Ideas are placed at the top level of Node.
+Most importantly, the Mind Map can be converted into Codes.
+Use the top ribbon command Create as Codes or Cases (this command can also be accessed by right-clicking in the Mind Map).
+The structure of Sibling and Child relationships will be translated from the Mind Map to the newly-created Codes.
+Floating Ideas are placed at the top level of the Codes.

 Project Maps are automatically saved and stored under the heading Maps in the Navigation View.